 How Alcohol Affects People with Schizophrenia

-People with many mental health disorders can be more likely to develop alcoholism.
-This is because of the way some disorders interact with alcohol.
-For example, alcohol impacts individuals with some disorders more strongly, or it temporarily masks their symptoms.
-When an underlying mental health condition is present in addition to alcoholism, it is known as a co-occurring disorder or dual-diagnosis.
+People with any mental health disorder can be more likely to develop alcoholism.
+This is because of the way some alcohol impacts many disorders.
+For example, alcohol impacts individuals with some disorders more strongly, or it could temporarily mask their symptoms.
+When an underlying mental health condition is present in addition to alcoholism, it is known as a co-occurring disorder or a dual-diagnosis.
 In the case of individuals with schizophrenia, like everyone, alcohol dulls the senses.

 The desired effects of alcohol use occur because alcohol is a central nervous system (CNS) depressant.
 This can be a great relief to someone with schizophrenia, as it dulls their senses and can make them less aware of what they are experiencing.

-Not only does this relax most cases of schizophrenia, giving them a break from what they’ve been seeing all day, but studies show that alcohol can have a greater euphoric effect on them than people without the disorder.
-Naturally, with the increase of “reward,” people who suffer from schizophrenia are likely to drink more as a release.
+Not only does this dull many symptoms of schizophrenia, giving the sufferer break from what they normally experience, but studies show that alcohol can have a greater euphoric effect on them than people without the disorder.
+Naturally, with the increase of a “reward,” people who suffer from schizophrenia are likely to drink more as a respite from their symptoms and an increased sense of well-being.
 The increased consumption makes schizophrenics more susceptible to develop an alcohol use disorder (AUD).

 An alcohol use disorder will affect a schizophrenic in every way it would affect someone without the disorder, straining their relationships and health.
 Additionally, the symptoms of withdrawal can make their hallucinations worse, adding additional pain to what they are seeing and hearing.